Paul Byrd: Los Angeles Angels of Anaheim

+Cleveland Indians

+On December 4, 2005, Byrd agreed to a two-year, $14.25 million deal with the Cleveland Indians.
+The deal included a club option for 2008.
+He made 31 starts in his first season with Cleveland, going 10–9 with a 4.88 ERA.

-On October 8, 2007, Byrd was the winning pitcher in a 6–4 win against the New York Yankees, giving the Cleveland Indians a 3–1 series win in the 2007 American League Division Series.
+In 2007, Byrd was 15–8 with a 4.59 ERA and tied for the AL lead with two shutouts in 31 starts.
+His record was the third-best record on the Indians behind CC Sabathia and Fausto Carmona.
+On October 8, Byrd was the winning pitcher in a 6–4 win against the New York Yankees, giving the Indians a 3–1 series win in the 2007 American League Division Series.
 Byrd pitched again on October 16, this time against the Boston Red Sox in the ALCS.
 He went five innings, giving up two earned runs and striking out four, gaining the victory in an Indians 7–3 win to take a 3–1 lead in the best of seven series.
+The Red Sox went on to win the next three games to take the series in seven games, eliminating Cleveland from contention.
+On November 6, Byrd's option for 2008 was exercised, keeping him in Cleveland for another season.

+Byrd began the 2008 season with a 7–10 record and a 4.53 ERA in 22 starts with Cleveland.

+Boston Red Sox

-On August 12, 2008, Byrd was traded from the Cleveland Indians to the Boston Red Sox for a player to be named later (Mickey Hall).
-A free agent at the end of the season, he announced on January 14, 2009, that he would sit out the beginning of the 2009 season to spend more time with his family and likely sign a deal with a contending team midseason.
+On August 12, 2008, Byrd was traded from Cleveland to the Boston Red Sox for a player to be named later (Mickey Hall).
+He made eight starts with the Red Sox to close out the season, going 4–2 with a 4.78 ERA.

+A free agent at the end of the season, Byrd announced on January 14, 2009, that he would sit out the beginning of the 2009 season to spend more time with his family and likely sign a deal with a contending team midseason.
 Byrd mentioned he would like to sign with a team that is close to his home in Georgia.
-On August 5, 2009, the Boston Red Sox signed Byrd to a minor-league contract.
-Byrd made his first major league start of the 2009 season for the Red Sox on August 30, 2009, against the Toronto Blue Jays.
-Byrd went six innings, giving up three hits, three walks and no runs.
+On August 5, 2009, the Red Sox signed Byrd to a minor-league contract.
+He made his first major league start of the 2009 season on August 30 against the Toronto Blue Jays, tossing six scoreless innings while giving up three hits and three walks.
+In seven games (six starts), Byrd was 1–3 with a 5.82 ERA.